 Before you buy a portable charger, it’s important to know the fast-charging protocols that it’s capable of.
 Many smaller brands might advertise their USB-C port as fast-charging (which it technically does), but it isn’t an actual fast-charging protocol.
 Look for Qualcomm Quick Charging capacities in your charger, which boosts the voltage of the battery.
 Qualcomm has set the industry standard in quick charging, and you can expect quality out of a device with this feature.

 You also want to consider a charger with pass-through charging.
 This allows for your portable battery to charge your phone while it is also charging.
 This is useful for those times when your phone and battery are both low on power.

 Finally, this is an industry where not all brands provide similar quality.
 You might find a generic power bank with the same specs as Anker for less.
 It’s essential to know that what you gain in affordability, you lose in quality and support.
-Many market leaders have a reputation to back up their products and offer great customer support with their devices.
+Many market leaders have a reputation for backing up their products and offering great customer support with their devices.

 Using a Portable Charger: What it’s Like

 For a hands-on approach, there are a couple of aspects that are more noticeable during field tests.
 The two most important distinctions when using these power banks were charge time and size.
 In some cases, when the chargers didn’t include fast charging, we found ourselves fidgeting.
 Pampered with our lightning chargers, it could often feel like going back in time.

 The size and weight also made a huge impression on how we used the chargers.
 In cases like the Mophie, we found ourselves pulling out the charger when we wanted our phone.
 In other instances, such as with the MaxOak, we wouldn’t even pack the device when out on a hike.

 - The Best Gaming Monitors For 2022 – Reviewed and Ranked